tilezen/vector-datasource/docs/use-service.md

 * [TopoJSON](https://github.com/mbostock/topojson): use the `.topojson` extension.
 TopoJSON is an optimized form of JSON that saves space by encoding topology and reducing replication of shared geometry.
 * [Mapbox-format binary tiles](https://github.com/mapbox/vector-tile-spec): use the `.mvt` extension.
 This is a compact format using protocol buffers that is used for raster tile rendering in TileMill2 and vector rendering in MapboxGL
 * [OpenScienceMap-format binary tiles](https://github.com/opensciencemap/vtm): use the `.vtm` extension.
 This is a compact format using protocol buffers that is used in the [OpenScienceMap](http://www.opensciencemap.org/) vector rendering library for Android.

+## Security

+Mapzen Vector Tiles works over HTTPS, in addition to HTTP.
+You are strongly encouraged to use HTTPS for all requests, especially for queries involving potentially sensitive information.